IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentViaJob.md

       This is the same information, that is also available in the `client-onboarding-information` ConfigMap as shown above.deploy-

+> [!NOTE]
+>
+> **If everything worked, you should now have a CP4BA 23.0.2 deployment with the Client Onboarding scenario deployed and are done!**

-### Troubleshooting the Client Onboarding Deployment
+## Troubleshooting the Client Onboarding Deployment

 The deployment tool performs a lot of validations and will report any issues it encounters.
 It can be execute sequentially multiple times without causing any issues, but should not be executed multiple times in parallel.
 It will skip over those deployment steps that have already been successfully performed.